Teaching Decimal Operations

 A few correct answers, with reasons:

-Now, that doesn’t mean that they didn’t think about those things, but to them answers seemed to “make sense” when they followed the rules – even if the rules are remembered incorrectly; students got right and wrong answers and they all made sense because that’s “how they learned it.”
+Now, that doesn’t mean that they didn’t think about those things, but to the students, answers seemed to “make sense” when they followed the rules – even if the rules are remembered incorrectly; students got right and wrong answers and they all made sense because that’s “how they learned it.”

-Now multiplying 23.5 and 0.7 may be more confusing, but this will be the time to help them understand why the answer should be smaller than 23.5….but more than half of 23, since 0.7 is more than 0.5.
+Multiplying 23.5 and 0.7 may be more confusing, but this will be the time to help students understand why the answer should be smaller than 23.5….but more than half of 23, since 0.7 is more than 0.5.

 We’ll see how it goes!